cdot65/pan-os-upgrade/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-See [Contributing Guidelines](#) for detailed instructions.
+See [Contributing Guidelines](https://cdot65.github.io/pan-os-upgrade/about/contributing/) for detailed instructions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](https://cdot65.github.io/pan-os-upgrade/about/license/) file for details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>